MatteoScorcia/Tweet_popularity/README.md

 ## How to prepare dataset
 - with find_data.ipynb retrieve tweets from desired pages.
-- with features_text_extractor.ipynb extract relevant features from raw dataset.
+- with features_extractor.ipynb extract relevant features from raw dataset.
 - note that ther is a pre-retrieved dataset!

 ## How to train the models